 RSE Day is the original idea of Nottingham City Council.

 The overall aim of RSE Day is to improve the quality and reach of relationships and sex education provided for children and young people by celebrating good practice RSE on an annual national day.
-Good quality RSE needs to happen all year round, with a planned curriculum, but 25 June 2020 is an opportunity to start new conversations and share what you are doing with others.
+Good quality RSE needs to happen all year round, with a planned curriculum, but RSE Day is an opportunity to start new conversations and share what you are doing with others.

 Research shows that excellent RSE supports the wellbeing of, and helps to safeguard, children and young people.
 The key principles are: